We bring the fight to the defense by aggressively litigating claims – and insurance companies know this.

 There are essentially three ways in which a product can be dangerously faulty.
 They include defects in design, manufacturing or marketing of the product.

 Design defect – This refers to a defect in the actual design of the product that results in an unreasonably dangerous condition.
 This is a defect in the original idea behind how to make the product, not the way it was made; therefore, it usually involves every copy of the product made by the manufacturer.
 One example would be a laptop that didn’t include proper ventilation and cooling fans.
-As a result, the laptop is likely to overheat and catch fire.
+As a result, the laptop is likely to overheat and catch fire, which could lead to severe burns on the thighs, abdomen, hands and wrists.
+Accident victims may also suffer damaged lungs from smoke inhalation.
+This type of defective product injury could even result in death.

 Marketing defect (failure to warn and improper instruction) – Sometimes a product is dangerous in a way that is not obvious to a consumer.
 Warning labels serve an important purpose by instructing consumers in the proper use of products and in warning them of potential risks and hazards.
 If a company fails in this regard, it may be liable for any resulting injury or death.
 An example would be a toxic household cleaning chemical that didn’t warn consumers to use only in a well-ventilated area, causing some consumers to suffer lung or brain damage.